GeorgeGitSter/GeorgeGitSter/README.md

 Hi there 👋
-I'm @GeorgeGitSter!
+I'm @GeorgeGitSter! ✨

 About Me:
-👀 I'm deeply interested in Web Development.
+👀 I'm deeply interested in Web and Mobile Development. 📱💻

 🌱 I'm currently learning:

-HTML
+HTML 🌐

-CSS
+CSS 🎨

-JAVASCRIPT
+JAVASCRIPT 🚀

+REACTJS ⚛️

+NEXTJS ⚡

+FLUTTER (DART) 💙

-Feel free to connect or explore my repositories!
+Feel free to explore my repositories! 💖

 <!---
 - 📫 How to reach me ...
 - 😄 Pronouns: ...